COMP2150-24s1/level-design-assessment-lpurcell23/README.md

 Positive Space: These spaces are not merely background elements but integral components of the game world that contribute to its atmosphere and narrative.

-## 2. Core Gameplay (~400 words)
+## 2. Core Gameplay
-A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
-Storyboards should follow the format provided in lectures.

-Storyboards can be combined when multiple mechanics are introduced within a single encounter.
-Each section should include a sentence or two to briefly justify why you chose to introduce the mechanic/s to the player in that sequence.

-You should restructure the headings below to match the order they appear in your level.

 ### 2.1.
 Acid

 ![Acid!](DocImages/acid.png)

 The player approaches a pool of acid.
-As the player steps into the acid, they die and respawn at the most recent checkpoint, demonstrating the hazardous nature of the substance.
+As the player steps into the acid, they die and respawn at the most recent checkpoint.
-The player then figures they need to find another way to get past Introducing acid early in the game establishes it as a dangerous environmental hazard, teaching players to recognize and avoid it to prevent losing progression.
+The player then figures they need to find another way to get past Introducing acid early in the game establishes it as a dangerous environmental hazard, teaching players to recognise and avoid it to prevent losing progression.

 ### 2.2.
 Checkpoints